 (b) if the court thinks fit, subject to the same liabilities and obligations as if the lease had been assigned to him.

-(2) Where the order relates to only part of the property comprised in the lease, subsection (1) applies as if the lease had comprised
+(2) Where the order relates to only part of the property comprised in the lease, subsection (1)

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.